dougeby/IntuneDocs/intune/endpoint-protection-windows-10.md

   - **Enable without UEFI lock** - Allows Credential Guard to be disabled remotely by using Group Policy.
 The devices that use this setting must be running Windows 10 version 1511 and newer.​

   When you *enable* Credential Guard, the following required features are also enabled:

-  - **Virtualization-based Security** (VBS): Turns on during the next reboot.
+  - **Virtualization-based Security** (VBS)
+    Turns on during the next reboot.
 Virtualization-based security uses the Windows Hypervisor to provide support for security services.
-  - **Secure Boot with Directory Memory Access**: Turns on VBS with Secure Boot and direct memory access (DMA) protections.
+  - **Secure Boot with Directory Memory Access**
+    Turns on VBS with Secure Boot and direct memory access (DMA) protections.
 DMA protections require hardware support, and are only enabled on correctly configured devices.

 ## Windows Defender Security Center